xta0/xta0.me/_posts/2022-02-04-Interpreter-1.md

 - `switch`

-The switch expression can be a syntax suger of nested if-else expressions.
+The switch expression can be a syntax sugar of nested if-else expressions.

 ```
 //Expression: